Sarfati

-Sarfati (צרפתי, /he/), variously transliterated and spelled Sarfatti, Sarphati, Serfaty, Sarfate, Sarfaty, Sarfity, Zarfati, Tsarfati, Tsarfaty, Tzarfati, Serfati, is a Sephardic Jewish surname.
+Sarfati (צרפתי, /he/), variously transliterated and spelled Sarfatti, Sarphati, Serfaty, Serfati, Sarfate, Sarfaty, Sarfity, Zarfati, Tsarfati, Tsarfaty, Tzarfati, or as the noun tzarfatit (צרפתית), is a Sephardic Jewish surname and a geographical demonym.

-The surname literally means "French", and is derived from the Biblical placename Tzarfat which in later times was identified in Jewish tradition as France.
-The term tzarfati was frequently applied in rabbinical literature to Jews of French birth or descent.
+The surname literally means "Gallic" or "French", and is derived from Tzarfat, the Biblical placename for Gaul, which in later times was identified in Jewish tradition as France.
+The Hebrew adjective tzarfati was frequently applied in rabbinical literature to Jews of French birth or descent.

 Origin

-One account places the origin of the surname as being linked to Rashi by way of his grandson Rabbeinu Tam, but the connection, although anchored in the Ketubot traditions has never been fully proven due to a seven generations gap in the genealogy after Jews were expelled from France by Philippe le Bel in 1306.
+One account places the origin of the surname as being linked to Rashi by way of his grandson Rabbeinu Tam, but the connection, although anchored in the Ketubot traditions, has never been fully proven due to a gap of seven generations in the genealogy after Jews were expelled from France by Philippe le Bel in the year 1306.
+After imprisoning many Jews and confiscating their properties, the French crown then used the wealth it seized from Jews to solve its fiscal and monetary problems, which had become chronic since the time of the Crusades.

-At any case, numerous bearers of this name (whose ancestors came from France) lived in various parts of the Iberian Peninsula during the 14th-15th centuries: they appear in Spanish and Portuguese documents under the spellings Sarfati and Çarfati.
-During the 15th century and especially after the expulsion of Jews from these countries (1490s) some branches migrated from the Iberian Peninsula to North Africa, while others to the city of Rome and the Ottoman Empire.
+In any case, numerous bearers of this name (whose ancestors came from France) lived in various parts of the Iberian Peninsula during the 14th-15th centuries, when they appeared in Spanish and Portuguese documents under the spellings Sarfati and Çarfati.
+During the 15th century and especially after the expulsion of Jews from these countries in the 1490s, some branches migrated from the Iberian Peninsula to North Africa, while others moved to Rome, Livorno and the Ottoman Empire.